PolyU-TASLAB/polyu-taslab.github.io/_members/TANG_yiyu.md

 <!--  Add a short self introduction here -->
 <!-- Like Research Areas -->

-Yiyu Tang (Member, IEEE) will receive a BEng degree in Aviation Engineering from Hong Kong Polytechnic University (PolyU), HongKong, China, in May 2025, and will be a Mphil student at The Hong Kong Polytechnic University (PolyU),in 2025.
+Yiyu Tang will receive a BEng degree in Aviation Engineering from Hong Kong Polytechnic University (PolyU), HongKong, China, in May 2025, and will be a Mphil student at The Hong Kong Polytechnic University (PolyU),in 2025.

 **Research Areas**